Paccheri; its origins, history and recipes.

 The pasta that was used for smuggling garlic!

-Food history tells us that Sicilian pasta makers secretly invented paccheri pasta to be perfectly shaped to hide a ducat’s worth of Italian garlic (approx.four cloves).
-The paccheri – garlic smuggling operation was so effective that in the early 1800s, the Prussian garlic industry finally collapsed as a result of the Prussian government not being able to find out how Italian garlic was being smuggled across the alps so effectively and stop it!
+Food history tells us that Southern Italian pasta makers secretly invented paccheri pasta to be perfectly shaped to hide a ducat’s worth of Italian garlic (approx.four cloves).
+This garlic smuggling operation was so effective that in the early 1800s, the Prussian garlic industry finally collapsed as a result of the Prussian government not being able to find out how Italian garlic was being smuggled across the alps so effectively and stop it!

 Funnily enough many dishes made with paccheri do tend to be very garlicky, maybe because of the pasta’s garlicky history!.
-They are often stuffed with sausage and garlic and topped with a red wine sauce or stuffed with porcini mushrooms and served with a garlic flavored white wine sauce.
-Whichever way they are cooked, recipes made with this pasta are definitely hearty!
+This pasta is often stuffed with sausage and garlic and topped with a red wine sauce or stuffed with porcini mushrooms and served with a garlic flavored white wine sauce.
+Whichever way they are cooked, recipes made with paccheri are definitely hearty!
 They also often include a thick meat ragu or bolognese.

 One dish which is definitely on my pasta to make list is paccheri alla Genovese.
 This is a classic Neopolitan dish which takes about 3-5 hours to cook and includes meat cuts and lots of onions!